Affiliations: Center for Comparative Media; Film & Media Program, School of the Arts; Institute for Research on Women, Gender, & Sexuality (IRWGS)

 2016.
-‘Tracking Film Utopias: Technology, Labor, and Secularism in Bombay Cinema (1930s-1940s),’ in A Rao and A Rajagopal (eds.)
-Media/Utopia: Imagination, History, Technology, Routledge – Critical Interventions in Theory and Practice.
+“Tracking Film Utopias: Technology, Labor, and Secularism in Bombay Cinema (1930s-1940s),” in Anupama Rao and Arvind Rajagopal (eds.)
+Media/Utopia: Imagination, History, Technology, Routledge, pp. 81-102.

 2016.
-‘Scandalous Evidence: Looking for the Bombay Film Actress in an Absent Archive (1930s-1940s),’ in C Gledhill & J Knight (eds.)
+“Scandalous Evidence: Looking for the Bombay Film Actress in an Absent Archive (1930s-1940s),’ in C Gledhill & J Knight (eds.)
 Doing Women’s Film History: Reframing Cinema’s Past and Future, University of Illinois Press.

 2013.
-‘Creating Cinema’s Reading Publics: The Emergence of Film Journalism in 1930s and 1940s Bombay,’ in R Sundaram (ed.)
+“Creating Cinema’s Reading Publics: The Emergence of Film Journalism in 1930s and 1940s Bombay,” in Ravi Sundaram (ed.)
 No Limits: Media Studies from India.
 Oxford University Press, pp. 165-198.

 2013.
-‘Notes on a Scandal: Writing Women’s Film History Against an Absent Archive,’ BioScope: South Asian Screen Studies, 4(1), pp. 9-30.
+“Notes on a Scandal: Writing Women’s Film History Against an Absent Archive,” BioScope: South Asian Screen Studies, 4(1): 9-30.

 2013.
-‘Out of Sight: Archiving Hidden Histories of Film Practice,’ Art Connect, 7(1), pp. 42-59.
+“Out of Sight: Archiving Hidden Histories of Film Practice,” Art Connect, 7(1): 42-59.

 2011.
-‘Letter from an Unknown Woman: The Film Actress in Late Colonial Bombay,’ in N Dinkar (ed.)
-Framing Women: Gender in the Colonial Archive, MARG Special issue, 62(4), pp. 54-65.
+“Letter from an Unknown Woman: The Film Actress in Late Colonial Bombay,’ in Niharika Dinkar (ed.)
+Framing Women: Gender in the Colonial Archive, MARG Special issue, 62(4): 54-65.

 2010.
-‘A Material World: Notes on an Interview with Ram Tipnis,’ BioScope: South Asian Screen Studies, 1(2), pp. 199-205.
-Peer-reviewed.
+“A Material World: Notes on an Interview with Ram Tipnis,’ BioScope: South Asian Screen Studies, 1(2): 199-205.

 2009.
-‘Good Girls, Bad Girls,’ Circuits of Cinema, Seminar special issue, 598, pp. 21-27.
+‘Good Girls, Bad Girls,’ Circuits of Cinema, Seminar special issue, 598: 21-27.